U.N. climate fund approves first projects ahead of Paris summit

 The eight-project shortlist had been narrowed down from 37 applications and published on the GCF website on Oct.
 15. The GCF board’s approval meeting in Zambia started Nov.
 2

-This left little time for board members, including non-government organisations, to review the projects, said Liane Schalatek, associate director of the Heinrich Böll Foundation North America.
+This left little time for board members, including non-government organizations, to review the projects, said Liane Schalatek, associate director of the Heinrich Böll Foundation North America.

 “You have to be extremely careful that you are not setting bad precedents with the first couple of projects that you are looking at,” she said.